-The concessionary tax regimes for the following businesses/receipts in Hong Kong are subject to the substantial activity requirement: (1) reinsurance business, (2) captive insurance business, (3) general insurance business, (4) insurance brokerage business, (5) corporate treasury centres, (6) aircraft leasing business, (7) shipping business, (8) ship leasing business and (9) carried interest eligible for tax concession.
+The concessionary tax regimes for the following businesses/receipts in Hong Kong are subject to the substantial activity requirement: (1) reinsurance business, (2) captive insurance business, (3) general insurance business, (4) insurance brokerage business, (5) corporate treasury centres, (6) aircraft leasing business, (7) shipping business, (8) ship leasing business, (9) shipping-relating business and (10) carried interest eligible for tax concession.
 The CIR is empowered to specify the details of the requirement by a public notice in the Gazette.

-For the substantial activity threshold requirements for tax concessions for certain insurance-related businesses, ship leasing business and carried interest, please see pages 14 to 17.
+For the substantial activity threshold requirements for tax concessions for certain insurance-related businesses, ship leasing business, shipping-related business and carried interest, please see pages 14 to 18.